Qiskit/qiskit-aer/CONTRIBUTING.md

 the release documentation for these changes.
 This documentation must explain what was changed, why it was changed, and how users can either use or adapt to the change.
-The idea behind release documentation is that when a naive user with limited internal knowledege of the project is upgrading from the previous release to the new one, they should be able to read the release notes, understand if they need to update their program which uses qiskit, and how they would go about doing that.
+The idea behind release documentation is that when a naive user with limited internal knowledge of the project is upgrading from the previous release to the new one, they should be able to read the release notes, understand if they need to update their program which uses qiskit, and how they would go about doing that.
 It ideally should explain why they need to make